-Modeling and realizing the processing (i. e. transformation) of media objects through filter graphs is a probably well-known principle (see, e. g., [CSV96] and [Din95]).
-However, to our knowledge it has never been applied to build an abstract media transformation concept.
+Modeling and realizing the processing (i. e., transformation) of media objects through filter graphs is a probably well-known principle (see, e. g., [CSV96] and [Din95]).
+However, to our knowledge it has never been applied to model abstract media data types.